Thursday, August 31, 2023

 His story wasn't terribly unusual in that organization's ranks, but the skills he brought with him were.
 In the four years he's worked for SEVER he's risen swiftly through the ranks from mere agent to commander in charge of planning and executing most eradication operations.
 He frequently accompanies strike forces to ensure the targeted superbeings are eliminated and minimize losses among his own troops.
 If he has any doubts about what he's doing or SEVER Prime's ultimate plans there's no apparent sign of it.
 Commander Savage has gone from a loving husband and family man to a cold, calculating machine whose life revolves around fulfilling his current mission as efficiently as possible.

-Description: A sturdy, muscular man wearing a baggy olive-green uniform topped with a tactical harness whose covered in specialized gadgetry for dealing with super-beings and their freakish powers.
+Description: A sturdy, muscular man wearing a baggy olive-green uniform topped with a tactical harness covered in specialized gadgetry for dealing with super-beings and their freakish powers.
 He carries a unique three-section staff with concealed multispectrum blasters in each end, which can also lock together and extend a retractable blade to act as a spear.
 He has a powerful voice and a marked air of command.

 Gender: Male Age: 31 Height: 5'11" Eyes: Brown